| PURSE

 Yet

-Gerba said that he found "hundreds of thousands of germs
+years and Gerba said that he found "hundreds of

 Gerba